xunilrj/sandbox/sources/haskellcpp/readme.md

 Now we see the "2" on the console.

 Hey!
 But remember that we developers are lazy!
 We hate to type!
-Out Just struct does nothing, it just hold values.
+Our Just struct does nothing, it just hold values.
 This is so common that even has a name https://en.wikipedia.org/wiki/Algebraic_data_type.

 In C++ 11 we do not need to type algebraic data types, we can use the std::tuple (http://en.cppreference.com/w/cpp/utility/tuple).